kammitama5/H-ckerrank/README.md

+## Update 2018
+- HR is challenging for me.
+Need to do more of that.
+  Sometimes, I just don't get one case the pass.
+  I'm focusing on their Algorithms section

 # H-ckerrank
 I started H@ckerrank today.
 I joined a Pyth0n meetup today that is also doing some stuff on H@ckerrank.